 Large Type

-Districts wishing to access the AIM Library must coordinate all paperwork and requests for materials through a Licensed Teacher of the Visually Impaired (TVI).
+Districts wishing to access the AIM Library must coordinate all paperwork and requests for materials through a DESE Licensed Teacher of the Visually Impaired (TVI).
 The specialized instructional materials available can only be assessed, deemed essential, and administered by a TVI.
-Once the student has been properly registered, the TVI may submit a Materials Request Form with all the pertinent information.
-All material requests must be submitted in writing.
-Phone call requests will not be accepted.
+Once the student has been properly registered, the TVI may proceed to request materials.
+As always, we process on a first come first serve basis, as time and funding permits.
+Inventory can’t be guaranteed.
+All requests must be submitted via a Materials Request Form.

 LEA Textbook Enlargement Policy